Otherwise known as the half-baked story page.

 According to the fan, the shoes were white, with the Puma logo appearing quite boldly on the side, in black.
 To date, management has vehemently denied the existence of the photo.

 The fan said he is offering it to numerous tabloids for $10,000.
 So far, no takers.

 [Writer’s note: This is probably the stupidest story ever.
 So far, at least.
 But give me time.
 I’ll top it.]

 Wishville goes platinum on Pitcairn Island

 Catherine Wheel fans can breathe a bit more easily now.
-The band’s fifth studio record, Wishville, has finally achieved platinum status in one of the earth’s territories.
+The band’s fifth studio record, Wishville, has finally achieved gold status in one of the earth’s territories.